sedwin928/open-gsa-redesign/_apidocs/business-services.md

 * Below is the link to system account information: https://cm.usa.gov/confluence/display/ALL/System+Account+Documentation
 * Initially, authentication will be based on the API_KEY.
 Eventually this will be enhanced to accept authentication credentials.
-* The service can reject if incoming request doesn’t have enough privileges.
+* Contract Data Business Service can reject if incoming request doesn’t have enough privileges or authentication credentials.
 * A place holder in beta.SAM.gov UI will be created to place WSDL files and other FAQ related documents for Contract Data Business Service.

 **Generating the API Key**